Apple is one of those companies that excel at creating products people love. Their secret? Deeply understanding user needs.

 A company’s ultimate goal is to create value for its customers.
 Harvard’s value stick illustrates that customer delight is an integral part of creating value and capturing profit.

-Well-rounded user personas incorporate a mix of quantitative and qualitative data.
+Well-rounded user personas incorporate both quantitative and qualitative data.
 Quantitative data from analytics and surveys helps researchers find trends in data.
 Qualitative data brings contextual richness — it gives researchers a better understanding of users and their needs.

 Why User Personas Matter